Best thing about Bovada:

 No popups, no download, no registration, no B.S., just the game.
 One click and you're in.

-Machines don't get looser & tighter to meet the payback %
+Machines don't get looser & tighter to meet the RTP

-A common misunderstanding is that if a slot pays a jackpot, or lots of small wins, it'll then tighten up so it will return the specified payback.
+A common misunderstanding is that if a slot pays a jackpot, or lots of small wins, it'll then tighten up in order to hit the specified RTP.
 That is absolutely not how it works.
-(And I know, because I've programmed them.)
-The reels always land on a random combination, and it's the frequency of the symbols on the reels, married to the paytable, which determines the payback of the machine.
-Every spin is completely random, and it's that randomness that results in the specified long-term payback. (more...)
+(And I know, because I program them.)
+The reels always land on a random combination, and it's the frequency of the symbols on the reels, married to the paytable, which determines the return of the machine.
+Every spin is completely random, and that randomness creates the specified long-term return. (more...)

-Land casinos in the U.S. almost never tell you the payback of any machine.
+Land casinos in the U.S. almost never tell you the return of any machine.
 Which is ridiculous.
-We know the odds for games like blackjack, craps, and roulette, because we know the "programming" behind those games and they can be analyzed.
-The fact that the odds are against the players doesn't stop them from playing.
-But for slot machines, you'll be flying blind, because that's the way the casinos like it, and no regulatory body in the U.S. has bothered to require transparency.
+We know the odds for games like blackjack, craps, and roulette, because we can see all elements of the game and can analyze them.
+But for slot machines, you'll be flying blind, because that's the way the casinos like it (for no good reason, the secrecy doesn't help them), and no regulatory body in the U.S. has bothered to require transparency.

 Sign advertising 97.4% slots at Slots-A-Fun casino.